2023 Solar Incentives Guide for Essex Junction, VT - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specified percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

 State & Local Solar Incentives